 IMPACT: In partnership with the Ministry of Health JSI is introducing child health registers to collect routine child health data.

-We have a long history of working with the government to strengthen the supply chain and build management capacity, including capacity building for warehousing, tracking, quantifying, and purchasing commodities.
-Our work has improved the supply chain for essential health, family planning, and malaria commodities by supporting the government’s efforts to strengthen the supply chain at the national and district levels.
-We have also engaged communities and faith-based organizations to promote safe practices and effective treatments to prevent the spread of HIV.
+JSI began working in Mozambique in the late 1980s and since then our work has improved the supply chain for essential health, family planning, and malaria commodities by supporting the government’s efforts to strengthen the supply chain at the national and district levels.
+Through our partnership with the MOH, JSI has helped improve the quality of data across the country.
+We have also engaged communities and faith-based organizations to promote safe practices and effective treatments to prevent the spread of HIV, provide support to orphans and other vulnerable children, and ensure availability of ART for people living with HIV.

-We continue to work with global and national stakeholders to strengthen Mozambique’s health system.
-Today our work focuses on building the capacity of local organizations to reduce the incidence of HIV infections in adolescent girls and young women, strengthening data systems quality to promote data-driven decisionmaking, social behavior change for voluntary male circumcision, and malaria prevention.
+Today our work focuses on building the capacity of local organizations to reduce the incidence of HIV infections in adolescent girls and young women, introducing the HPV vaccine into the health system, strengthening data systems to promote data-driven decision-making, introducing social behavior change approaches for voluntary male circumcision, and building the capacity of the National Institute of Health to implement and measure HIV-related social and behavior change communication programming.

 View photos of our work to end preventable childhood deaths through the Maternal Child Survival Program.